The North Face Freedom Insulated - Women's Review

 Our Analysis and Test Results

 The North Face Freedom Insulated Pant offers average performance across all metrics at an unbeatable price, making it a perfect option for someone who is unsure if they are ready to invest in a more technical and expensive pant.
 It is a great option for an average day at the resort, especially if you are someone who wants the additional warmth of an insulated pant.
-That being said, the fit of the pant can be tricky to nail down.
+That being said, the fit of the pant can be tricky to nail down and they may not be suited for wetter climates.

 Performance Comparison